empathic-ai/altimit/README.md

 }
 ```
-<b>Serialization</b>:
+### Serialization

 Data is automatically cached locally and remotely.

-<b>Seamless RPCs</b>:
+### Seamless RPCs

- Calling methods on remote classes is as intuitive as calling methods on local ones:
+Calling methods on remote classes is as intuitive as calling methods on local ones.
 ```C#
 // The interface of a server
 [AType]